-The missing middle
+I The missing middle

 A focus on mid-level conceptualisation is not, of course, new.
 There is, first, geographical mid-level categories that tack this course.
 The long history of regionally-oriented urban geography is an example.
 Some of this work has sought to identify political economic processes, knowledge politics and ways of seeing cities and urbanization from different world areas.
-We see versions of this lineage in research that seeks to depart from the global North/South binary, such as work on the 'global southeast', Eastern Europe, or Southern or Eastern Africa (Müller, 2021; Shin, 2021; Chelcea et al, 2021; Roy and Ong, 2011; Parnell and Oldfield, 2014; Yiftachel, 2021).
+We see versions of this lineage in research that seeks to depart from the global North/South binary, such as work on the 'global southeast', Eastern Europe, or Southern or Eastern Africa (Chelcea et al., 2021; Müller, 2021; Parnell and Oldfield, 2014; Roy and Ong, 2011; Shin, 2021; Yiftachel, 2020).
 There is also work on urban 'types' that sit between global abstraction and local particularism.
 Murray (2022b), for instance, has focussed on what he sees as sui generis forms of global urbanism that are neither global or local, including: prototypical globalising cities, post-industrial shrinking cities, sprawling megacities, and master planned 'instant' cities.

 Or, second, we might consider how a series of epistemic concepts and domains operate as 'bridging terms' navigating a mid-level position between GA and LP.
-Mark Davidson (2023) for example draws attention to terms like "world-making" (Amin and Thrift, 2017; Roy and Ong, 2011) and the "repeated instance" (Jacobs, 2012).
+Mark Davidson, 2024 for example draws attention to terms like 'world-making' (Amin and Thrift, 2017; Roy and Ong, 2011) and the 'repeated instance' (Jacobs, 2012).
 There are research problematics that function as a kind of connective tissue articulating the global with the local in cities, including infrastructure, public space, policy mobility, community, and so on (e.g. McCann and Ward, 2011).
 Some scholars have turned to metaphor to help with this bridging work.
-Sharon Meagher (2015: 806), for example, uses the metaphor of 'the weed' to signal the always-entangled nature of urban, rural, epistemology, and politics "between the 'universal' and the particular."
+Sharon Meagher (2015: 806), for example, uses the metaphor of 'the weed' to signal the always-entangled nature of urban, rural, epistemology, and politics 'between the "universal" and the particular'.
 The list could go on.

 There are, third, broadly methodological routes to the missing middle.
 Arguments for situational and comparative approaches, for instance, sometimes identify a mid-level position.
-Using Karl Popper's commitment to falsifying theory, Davidson (2023: 118) has argued for 'situational analysis' to "develop middle-range theoretical approaches that produce justified generalizing claims about contemporary urbanization".
-From this position, a claim like "urban processes are ultimately defined by capitalist accumulation...is highly likely to be falsifiable hypothesis," as is "claiming that all urbanization is singular" (p126).
-In relation to strategies of comparative urbanism, Jennifer Robinson (2016: 194) has described how comparative urbanism might work with "located insights" that build "resonating" understanding across diverse places, by developing "new approaches to understanding an expanding and diverse urban world, building theory from many different starting points, perhaps resonating with a range of different urban outcomes" (and see Robinson, 2022).
+Using Karl Popper's commitment to falsifying theory, Davidson (2023: 118) has argued for 'situational analysis' to 'develop middle-range theoretical approaches that produce justified generalising claims about contemporary urbanisation'.
+From this position, a claim like 'urban processes are ultimately defined by capitalist accumulation...is highly likely to be falsifiable hypothesis', as is 'claiming that all urbanization is singular' (p.
+126).
+In relation to strategies of comparative urbanism, Jennifer Robinson (2016: 194) has described how comparative urbanism might work with 'located insights' that build 'resonating' understanding across diverse places, by developing 'new approaches to understanding an expanding and diverse urban world, building theory from many different starting points, perhaps resonating with a range of different urban outcomes' (and see Robinson, 2022).

 Especially emblematic of efforts to refute the apparent choice between GA and LP accounts is the recent upsurge of interest in conjunctural analysis.
-As derived from thinkers ranging from Antonio Gramsci, Louis Althusser, Stuart Hall, and Doreen Massey, conjunctural analysis takes different forms, but typically operates as broad methodological and/or analytical guide aimed at identifying key 'moments' in which different forces and contradictions combine to create a distinctive impact (Davidson and Ward, 2024; Peck, 2023; Hart, 2020; Woolston and Mitchell, 2024).
-Jamie Peck (2023: 2, 3, 4) describes a form of conjunctural analysis which "digs deeply into particular situations but which tend to be characteristically dissatisfied with immediate, proximate, or otherwise pre-emptive accounts of causality."
+As derived from thinkers ranging from Antonio Gramsci, Louis Althusser, Stuart Hall, and Doreen Massey, conjunctural analysis takes different forms, but typically operates as broad methodological and/or analytical guide aimed at identifying key 'moments' in which different forces and contradictions combine to create a distinctive impact (Davidson and Ward, 2024; Hart, 2020; Peck, 2023; Woolston and Mitchell, 2024).
+Jamie Peck (2023: 2, 3, 4) describes a form of conjunctural analysis which 'digs deeply into particular situations but which tend to be characteristically dissatisfied with immediate, proximate, or otherwise pre-emptive accounts of causality'.